 - To present a different tab, select the tab you want to present, click Share this tab instead.

 - Select Share.

 If your camera is turned on, participants continue to see your video while you're presenting.

 For presenting issues, see Troubleshoot issues with Google Meet.

 Present if someone else is already presenting

-- Select Your entire screen or A window.
+- Select Your entire screen, A window or A tab.

 Join only to present

 When you join to present, only your computer's window or application is displayed in the meeting.
 No audio or other video is sent or received.

 - Select the scheduled meeting, or click Join or start a Meeting and enter a meeting code.